Paleo on a budget is possible!

 - Join your local CSA—community supported agriculture—group.

-- Join a cow- or pig-share.
+- Join a meat share.
 You chip in to buy a large quantity of meat, and the price is often cheaper per pound than the grocery store.
 You’ll need a large amount of freezer space.

-- If you absolutely cannot get by without staple foods, steer clear of gluten and dairy but perhaps add in less problematic foods such as white rice or white potato.
-I don’t recommend this from an optimal-nutrition standpoint, but if you’re struggling financially, it’s an option.
+- If you absolutely cannot get by without staple foods, steer clear of gluten and dairy but perhaps add in less problematic foods such as white rice or white potatoes.
+If you’re struggling financially, it’s an option.

 If you’d like to share my recipes or photos on your blog, you must get written permission first.
 Please use the contact form to send me a message before using any of my content on your blog / website.